Why alcohol and summer heat is a recipe for heat stroke

 That’s because alcohol is a diuretic.
 Medications that are diuretics, such as some blood pressure medications, cause the kidneys to release higher-than-usual amounts of water.
 Alcohol does the same thing.

-Combine that with the water you’re already losing from sweating and drinking other fluids becomes crucial.
+Combine that with the water you’re already losing from sweating, and drinking other fluids becomes crucial.

-Even without alcohol, your liver produces more heat than any other organ.
+Your liver is working overtime to process the alcohol you’re drinking.
+And even without alcohol, your liver produces more heat than any other organ.
 When it has to process a few drinks, it’s heating up even more.

 Alcohol and heat stroke